rjanapa/rjanapa/SAP_HANA-Azure.md

 3.	<b>Geo-redundant storage (GRS)</b> - Here data is replicated synchronously three times in the primary region, then replicated asynchronously to the secondary region.<br>

 4.	<b>Read access Geo-redundant storage (RA-GRS)</b> - Here data is replicated synchronously three times in the primary region, then replicated asynchronously to the secondary region.
 Here the data in the secondary region is also available for read-only purposes.<br>

+<b>Azure SQL Database (Platform as a service)</b><br>

+This is a service that allows you to create a managed Microsoft SQL Server database on the cloud.

+The advantages of using this service

+1. You don't have to manage the underlying infrastructure.
+This is managed by Azure.

+2. You have a variety of purchasing options

+3. You have automated backups.
+This reduces the burden of managing backups.

+4. It gives you a service level agreement of 99.99%

+If you need to have more control over the database engine, then consider installing the SQL Server engine on an Azure virtual machine.